FRACerqueira/PromptPlus/README.md

 - FIGlet was inspired by the work of [FIGlet.Net](https://github.com/WenceyWang/FIGlet.Net).
 - The colors and some of its dependencies were inspired by the work of [spectreconsole](https://spectreconsole.net/).
-- The API Reference was inspired by the work of [xmldoc2md - Fork with improvements](https://github.com/FRACerqueira/xmldoc2mdPlus).
+- The API Reference was inspired by the work of [xmldoc2md (Fork with improvements)](https://github.com/FRACerqueira/xmldoc2md).

 ## Code of Conduct
 [**Top**](#table-of-contents)